 Rick Blunt and Ryan Odenbrett present the translated English play of H and Q's meeting for the audience.
 We even received a treat when Ralph Cohen made a guest appearance as the donkey offstage.
 The scene circulates around two men talking about the Argentine strike on a railroad platform.
 At the scenes end, the audience discovers that the interaction was between Hamlet and Quixote.
 Next, Polisky reads the stage directions at the start of the scene in translation so the audience hears the description of the two men.
 Polisky and Seth Michelson then read the same scene in Spanish.

 Afterwards, everyone gathers on stage to discuss the process of translation undertaken for this work.
 Lugones used a high-sounding, antique language that resembles Cervantes own style, which led to some difficulties during translation.
 Polisky wanted to ensure that he incorporated the right amount of romantic language in the English text.
 Michelson remarks that this whole project is one of transhistorical, transcultural migration that has created an enriching experience.
 Michelson and Polisky next share their own work outside of this project and discuss their experiences working on this.

-Finally, the session ended when Cohen opens the panel up to questions from the audience, which included questions on the dilemma of English speakers understanding the term strike as noted through the context of Argentina, how meaning is conveyed through this translation, and the process of translation as Polisky notes there are two methods: word for word and intent.
+Finally, the session ended when Cohen opened questions from the audience to the panel.
+Questions included a consideration of the dilemma of English speakers understanding the term strike as noted through the context of Argentina, how meaning is conveyed through this translation, and the process of translation as Polisky notes there are two methods: word for word and intent.
 The session ends with Cohen asking one final question: What is the Spanish translation for the sound a donkey makes?